Top 13 Historical Places in Pakistan That You Must Visit

 8. Kot Diji Fort

 Kot Diji Fort, another name of the history of Sindh, is a Talpur era fort that dates back to the time of 1795 C.E.
 It’s situated on the top of a hill – Rohri Hills above the town of Kot Diji in Khairpur District, Sindh.
 It is 188 km from the Thar Desert.
 The fort settled on a 110-foot tall mountain and up beyond the city.
 The most impressive thing about this fort is it has more than 30-foot tall in the upper portion.
 It has three strategic towers, and each of them is 50. ft tall.
 The fort also holds a water reservoir, prison, cells for safety personnel, a courtroom, a royal residence, and a munition area.
 It was built in 1785-1795 by Mir Sohrab Khan Talpur – founder of the Kingdom in northern Sindh.
 Kot Diji Fort will not be wrong to say the fort took ten years to build.
 It gives magnificent views of surroundings that dominate the whole area encircling it.
 We must suggest you visit this fort to explore the ancient history of Pakistan.
-Read our blog Historical Places to visit in Peshawar
+Read our blog Historical Places in Peshawar.

 9. Ranikot Fort